 The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
 The near-critical path runs through manufacturing and testing of EMU trainsets.
-There is no change to the critical and near-critical paths from the prior reporting month.
+Additionally, energized testing of Traction Power Substation #1 and final integrated testing have been added to the near-critical path.